-Errors traced by the Trial Balance
+Errors are Traced by the Trial Balance

-The main purpose of the Trial Balance is to check the mathematical accuracy of the calculation.
+The main purpose of the trial balance is to check the mathematical accuracy of the calculation.

 The sum of the debit and credit balances of the account is always equal according to the Double-entry accounting method, If the sum of the two sides is not equal, the errors must be identified and the Trial Balance is prepared to identify and correct those errors.

 Some of the errors traced by the trial balance are as follows:

 - Errors in Partial Omission